lucasgut/greenbow/README.md

-# greenbow
+# Greenbow

+A free mobile application visualizing carbon emissions of companies.

+Retail consumers are encouraged to used this application to understand the environmental impact caused by companies selling a product, in order to look for alternatives.
+For instance, Tom wants to purchase a Coffee from the most environmently friend coffee shop in the local area.

+## Download

+Currently under development.

+## Build

+This is a Clojurescript application using Reframe and React Native.
-A Clojurescript app created with 're-natal init greenbow'
+Created with 're-natal init greenbow'

-## Development mode on real Android device
+### Development mode on real Android device

 Application console:
 ```